 *I’m ambivalent (at best) about cute concepts.
 To be honest, I know this is incredibly ageist of me.
-I try to give everything I come across a chance, and I do like a lot of groups that push “cute” or “refreshing” concepts.
-If I was 18 I’d probably be way into, but I’m just not.
-At this point in my life, there is nothing in a cute concept that I really relate to.
+I try to give everything I come across a chance, and I do like a lot of groups that push “cute” or “refreshing” concepts (especially if I’m into underrated girl groups like I said).
+At this point in my life, there’s nothing in a cute concept that I really relate to.
 I might like certain songs, but it’s not what I naturally gravitate towards.
 I do think that there are too many cute groups out there, so I probably do have a bias.
-But I’d say it’s more against the trend than against the concept itself.
-If the market was saturated with sexy concepts or badass concepts, I would feel the same way.
+But I’d say my disinterest is more with the trend than with the concept itself.
+If the market was saturated with sexy concepts or badass concepts, I’d feel the same way.

 *The only thing I’m picky about is the dancing (and the occasional music video).
-I was in middle school choir and I did some musicals in high school.
+I was in middle school choir, and I did some musicals in high school.
 That is literally the extent of my vocal training.
 I know very little about vocal technique, and even less about rapping or flow.
 To me, every song sounds good unless someone is doing something weird with their voice or it has song-within-a-song syndrome.
-Since I don’t speak Korean, I don’t put much importance on lyrics either.
+Since I don’t speak Korean fluently, I don’t put much importance on lyrics either.
 But since I danced for half my life, I will dissect choreography like a frog in a high school biology class.
 I also went to film school, so I’ll sometimes get picky about music videos.

 NOTE: The featured image comes from Elaina Wahl’s “9 Struggles of Being a K-Pop Fan When You’re Not Korean” on Buzzfeed, which is amazing and so true.